Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 Resources: 912 normal CPUs, 1.7 TB mem, 3 minutes.

-## 12. BQSR 2a: create "after" recal tables
+## Step 12: BQSR 2a - Create "after" recal tables

 Create BQSR recalibration tables on the recalibrated BAMs.
 These tables will be used to generate plots to assess the effectiveness of the recalibration.